 - Avoid storing sensitive information, like passwords or social security numbers, on your mobile devices.

 - Be aware of people around you.
 The most basic form of information theft is observation.
-Be aware of your surroundings especially when you’re punching in sensitive information.
+Be aware of your surroundings especially when you’re typing sensitive information.

 - Erase all information from your mobile device before donating, selling or trading it in.
-You can use specialized software or the manufacturer’s recommended technique.
+You can use specialized software or the manufacturer’s recommendations.
 Some software allows you to wipe your device remotely if it is lost or stolen.

 - Beware of mobile phishing.
-Avoid opening links and attachments in emails and texts, especially from senders you don’t know.
+Avoid opening links and attachments in emails and texts from senders you don’t know.

-Understanding cybersecurity starts with understanding the steps to take to protect yourself, follow South State on Twitter for tips and resources.
+Understanding cybersecurity starts with understanding the steps to take to protect yourself.
+Visit our Advice Center for more tips about protecting yourself.